 CapitaLand maintains a harmonious relationship with the Singapore Industrial & Services Employees' Union.
 In Singapore, CapitaLand is guided by the Industrial Relations Act that allows representation of staff by trade unions for collective bargaining, thus providing them with an avenue to seek redress for any industrial disputes.
-CapitaLand and the union enjoy a cordial working relationship, promoting positive working conditions and improving productivity for the mutual benefit of employees and the company.
-Currently, 40.8% of our workforce are union members.
+CapitaLand and the trade unions enjoy a cordial working relationship, promoting positive working conditions and improving productivity for the mutual benefit of employees and the company.
+Currently, 44.4% of our workforce are union members.

 CapitaLand has a re-employment policy in place for employees who have reached the mandatory retirement age of 62 but are still able and willing to continue working for the company.
-In 2016, we have eight employees who were above retirement age.
+In 2017, we have seven employees who were above retirement age.

-A whistle-blowing policy and other procedures are put in place to provide employees and parties who have dealings with CapitaLand with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow up action.
-The objective of the whistle-blowing policy is to encourage the reporting of such matters so that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the fullest extent possible, be protected from reprisal.
+A whistle-blowing policy and other procedures are put in place to provide employees and parties who have dealings with CapitaLand with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace.
+It also allows for the independent investigation of any reported incidents and appropriate follow up action.
+Substantiated whistleblowing cases are reported quarterly to the CapitaLand Audit Committee and shared with the Risk Champions regularly.

 Periodic audits are also conducted to evaluate the efficacy of these internal controls.
 Finally, we seek to build and maintain the right organisational culture through CapitaLand's core values, educating our employees on good business conduct and ethical values.

-To instill CapitaLand's core values and principles, new hires undergo the CapitaLand Immersion Program (CIP) which includes a mandatory module on anticorruption policies and procedures.
+To instill CapitaLand's core values and principles, new hires undergo the CapitaLand Immersion Programme which includes a mandatory module on anti-corruption policies and procedures.
 Employees were retrained to see how these values can apply to their daily work.

-CapitaLand aims to provide a work environment that is safe and contributes to the general well-being of its employees.
+CapitaLand aims to provide a work environment that is safe and contributes to the general well-being of the employees.

 In Singapore, CapitaLand implemented a Total Well-Being Programme to promote health and well-being of its staff.
 We regularly organise recreational, team building events and brainstorming workshops to reinforce organisational cohesiveness as part of our concerted efforts to engage our workforce.
-In 2016, activities such as complimentary health screenings, free flu vaccinations and health-related activities were organised to encourage a well-balanced and healthy lifestyle among employees.
-Recreational activities also included CapitaLand Family Day at Gardens by the Bay, a movie day, a durian feast, a bowling challenge and an annual dinner party.
-CapitaLand combined its annual CapitaLand Volunteer Day and My Schoolbag programme at Raffles City Singapore in which our employees attended.
-Regular exercise sessions such as yoga and Zumba classes, continued to be organised to promote an active lifestyle.
+In 2017, activities such as complimentary health screenings, free flu vaccinations and health-related activities were organised to encourage a well-balanced and healthy lifestyle among employees.
+Recreational activities also included CapitaLand Family Day, a movie day, a durian feast, an annual teambuilding event and an annual dinner party.
+Regular exercise sessions such as yoga and Zumba classes, are organised to promote an active lifestyle.
 Tips on healthy living and exercise were updated on the CapitaLand's intranet.

-In 2016, we recorded an absentee rate of seven days.
-In terms of work-related injuries, there was one reported incident in 2016 versus three cases in 2015.
-The affected staff has since returned to work.
-We have also tightened safety measures and improved our standard operating procedures accordingly.
+In 2017, we recorded an absentee rate of 6.8 days.
+In terms of work-related injuries, there were two reported incidents in 2017 versus one case in 2016.
+The affected staff have since returned to work.
+We have further tightened our safety measures and standard operating procedures.

 We have a duty of care to ensure occupational health and safety of all employees and monitor our operations to ensure safety risks are controlled.

 We complied fully with OHS laws and regulations in Singapore.
-During the year, we reported zero staff work-related permanent disability or fatality.
-All main contractors appointed in 2016, for projects with GFA of at least 2,000 square metres, were ISO 14001 and OHSAS 18001 certified.
+During the year, we reported zero staff workrelated permanent disability or fatality.

-As satellite hubs, CMT's malls are strategic channels for engaging the local community through activities held in partnership with government and community organisations that support community causes, promote an inclusive society and educate shoppers on healthy living and environmental sustainability.
+As satellite hubs, CMT's malls are strategic channels to engage the local community through activities held in partnership with government and community organisations that promote heritage, healthy living, environmental sustainability and other community causes.

-We are committed to building safe, accessible, vibrant and quality developments to enhance the lives of members of the community.
+We are committed to building safe, accessible, vibrant and quality developments to enhance the lives of members of the community around all our operations.
 Our social integration criteria include:

-These criteria are integrated into the CapitaLand's SBG to ensure that they are considered from the start of the project development process.
-Universal Design considerations ensure that public spaces in our projects are accessible to users of different age groups and varying abilities.
+These design considerations are integrated into the CapitaLand's SBG to ensure that they are considered from the start of the project development process.
+Universal design considerations ensure that public spaces in our projects are accessible to users of different age groups and varying abilities.
 These include: